electricilies/backend/.rules/100-business-logic.md

 ## Cart Rules

 ### One Cart Per User

 - ✅ Each user has exactly ONE active cart
-- ✅ Created automatically on first item add
+- ✅ User has to create his cart himself due to not using automatic creation (e.g. on login)
 - ✅ Persists across sessions

 ### Cart Items

 - ✅ References specific ProductVariant (not just Product)
 - ✅ Has quantity
 - ✅ Stores price snapshot